 Ludwig's angina is a serious and rapidly spreading infection that causes swelling in the neck, which can lead to suffocation of the patient, and surgery in Turkey is the best solution in severe cases.

 The neck is an important area for the presence of lymph nodes and spaces for sepsis-prone connective tissue, as it is in close contact with the upper respiratory and digestive systems.

 The oral cavity is one of the most common areas of infection harboring as a result of exposure to many factors such as problems of the periapical areas of the teeth and poor oral health.
 Therefore, it is important to conduct examinations of the entire oral cavity from tooth decay to the floor of the mouth to investigate the presence of edema that may pose a threat to the upper respiratory tract.

 Ludwig's angina (or Ludwig's diphtheria) ludwig's angina It is a rare bacterial infection that appears in the form of a severe, life-threatening abscess that affects the mouth and jaw area, as well as the neck.
-Diphtheria is a serious condition that is more common in men and adults with a variety of age as shown Studies.
+Diphtheria is a serious condition that is more common in men and adults with a variety of age as shown numerous studies.

 Ludwig's angina is a type of cellulitis that occurs in the submandibular, sublingual, and under the chin spaces.
 It is characterized by its rapid spread to tissues, and is manifested by swelling in the submandibular region with a rise in the floor of the mouth and tongue, which may lead to breathing difficulties or even completely obstruction if Leave untreated.

 Causes of Ludwig's angina

-poor oral hygiene and bacteria resulting from dental infections; Ludwig's croup can occur in the presence of caries or dental abscesses (usually in the area of the second and third molars) or when there is inflammation in the gums or the tissues supporting the teeth.
+Poor oral hygiene and bacteria caused by dental infections; Where Ludwig's angina can occur if it is present Caries or dental abscesses (often in the area of molars (second and third molars) or when there is inflammation in the gums or the tissues supporting the teeth.

 Streptococcus and staphylococcus are the most common bacteria that cause Ludwig's croup, especially Streptococcus viridans, Staphylococcus epidermidis, and Staphylococcus aureus.